AI as Societal Infrastructure

 At the top is citizen control: community assemblies, data trusts, and shared ownership of AI systems, where everyday people and experts decide together on risks, goals, and oversight.

-What We’ve Learned
+What I Have Learned

-How You Can Help
+How to Help

 You can volunteer to bring the Right to AI into your community.